-In four to five years, our world will be drastically different.
+In the very near future, our world will be drastically different.
 Almost everything in your life and in your city will be automated thanks to The Internet of Things (IoT) and 5G technology.
 Steve Case, founder of AOL, calls this the Third Wave which is about "integrating the Internet into every aspect of our lives in seamless and often invisible ways."

 This shift will have a profound impact for entrepreneurs as demand for products and services change as well as the type of workforce that is needed to support an uber connected world.
 So where do you fit in this new paradigm?
 What are the core technologies you need to integrate into your business?
 Where do you start?